declarative-cms/decms-server/README.md

 ## Mental model

 Think of it like Decap CMS (formerly Netlify CMS) but even more vague and unopinionated, using database and APIs instead of filesystem.

+# LICENSE

+For the moment this project is under "full rights reserved" licence.